John Anderson (New Zealand engineer): Professional career

 Upon his return to New Zealand, Anderson Jr. joined his father's company.
 'J. Anderson, Engineer, Millwright, Boiler Maker &c' manufactured steam boilers and the plant necessary to process agricultural products.
 A foundry was part of the business that was located in the heart of Christchurch, between Cashel and Lichfield Streets.
 The firm started to really prosper when both sons worked in the business.
 It took on large projects, first for the Canterbury Provincial government, and then other provincial councils and also central government.

 One example of a significant bridge was the Beaumont road bridge over the Clutha River, which is also known as the Dunkeld Bridge, as this was the original survey name for the township that soon took the name of Beaumont.
 The bridge was opened by John Anderson Jr. on 4 March 1887 with a champagne lunch.
 A champagne lunch of such proportions that the location for the presentation is still called Champagne Flat was held at the opening of the Waiau Ferry Bridge, these days a Category I heritage item registered with Heritage New Zealand.
-Another early and outstanding bridge was the Waiteti Viaduct, the northernmost viaduct on the North Island Main Trunk railway a few kilometres south of Te Kuiti.
+Another early and outstanding bridge was the Waiteti Viaduct, the northernmost viaduct on the North Island Main Trunk railway a few kilometres south of Te Kūiti.
 This structure was also completed in 1887.
 Probably the most significant structure on the North Island Main Trunk Railway is the Makatote Viaduct 12 km south of National Park.
 At 79 m, it is the highest on this line.
 It took three years to build and Andrew Anderson moved his family to the construction village, so that he could oversee the work.
 The viaduct was commissioned in 1908.
 The company diversified by importing engines, locomotives, they built steam engines, and started building oil storage tanks once the importation of oil began.